-Click on the boxes below for more information.
+Click on the titles below for more information.

 Mental health is about how healthy your mind is.
 It is about your thoughts, moods and how you deal with the ‘ups’ and ‘downs’ of life.
 Good mental health doesn’t mean you’re in a good mood all the time, that’s impossible.
 It means you enjoy good times, cope with bad times and bounce back afterwards.

-You’re probably in a good mood when your team wins or you’re going out with friends, and feel happy and excited.
+It’s normal to have ‘good’ and ‘bad’ moods and these change all the time, depending on what’s happening to you.You’re probably in a good mood when your team wins or you’re going out with friends, and feel happy and excited.
 You might be in a bad mood when you have too much homework or break up with your boy/girlfriend, and feel sad or angry.
 Even the bad moods don’t usually last long but this all depends on what you think about the situation and also what you do about it (your behaviour).

 You might want to talk to someone you trust about how you’re feeling.
 Most likely, by talking to people you trust, getting the right support and trying out some of the self-help tips, you will get through difficult times and feel better again.